mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 8/JTAS_-_Volume_8_May24.md

 LUCY ROGERISTTEIN
 Lucy is intelligent, attractive,
-5’ 6’’, blonde, blue eyed
+5' 6'', blonde, blue eyed
 and fair skinned.
 She is
-Zander’s lover and shares
+Zander's lover and shares
 his stateroom.
 Lucy started
 out as a corporate worker,
 in which she was successful